bsmulders/CaptureTheData/README.md

 REST(ish) Web-service (written in PHP).

 The web-service publishes the data from the SQLite3 database.
-You can get a summary of all trips, get detailed trip information, get information about the sensors used in the trip and get the sensor measurements for every 1/10th of a second in the trip.
+You can get a summary of all trips, get detailed trip information and get the sensor measurements for every 1/10th of a second in the trip.

 ### ctdapp